snakedye/kile/README.md

 # A layout generator for [river](https://github.com/ifreund/river)

 kile is a layout client for river.
-It comes with a few layouts like tabbed, vertical and horizontal split and dwindle.
-You can [combine](https://gitlab.com/snakedye/kile/-/blob/main/doc/kile.1.scd#L98) those layouts with [layout values](https://gitlab.com/snakedye/kile/-/blob/main/doc/kile.1.scd#L33) to create new unique layouts.
+It comes with a few layouts like deck, vertical and horizontal split you can [use](https://gitlab.com/snakedye/kile/-/blob/main/doc/kile.1.scd#L98) with [layout values](https://gitlab.com/snakedye/kile/-/blob/main/doc/kile.1.scd#L33) to create new unique dynamic layouts.

-Layouts are provided in the [contrib](https://gitlab.com/snakedye/kile/-/blob/master/doc/contrib) file as examples.
+Layout examples are provided in the [contrib](https://gitlab.com/snakedye/kile/-/blob/master/doc/contrib) file.

 ### Dependencies
 - rust